 Berry Picking: From mid-June to mid-August, the woods and banks around Lake Vermilion offer a feast of wild berries.
 Blueberries, raspberries, pin cherries, june berries, strawberries and blackberries can all be found in the lush forests of this Minnesota region.
 Get helpful tips on where to pick from your resort hosts.

 Geocaching: Bring your GPS and find any of the many caches around Lake Vermilion.
 Visit Official Global GPS Cache Hunt Site for coordinates and more information on this growing sport.
 Zip codes for the Lake Vermilion area are: Cook, 55723; Buyck, 55771; Tower, 55790; and Soudan, 55782.

 Horseback Riding: The Arrowhead and Taconite Trails (see map under "Winter-snowmobiling") and the Big Aspen Trail (see map under "Biking/Hiking") are designated for horseback.
 For more specific information, contact the Minnesota DNR or US Forest Service.

-Shore Lunch Sites: This link will take you to a .pdf file of shore lunch sites on Lake Vermilion, including map and GPS coordinates: Shore Lunch Sites
+Shore Lunch Sites: This link will take you to Vermilion Lake Association Web site (Shore Lunch program) and a .pdf map showing eight shore lunch sites on Lake Vermilion, including GPS coordinates: Shore Lunch Sites